libretto-ai/openai-ts/README.md

 ### Additional Parameters

-The following parameters are added to the `create` call:
+The following parameters can be specified in the `libretto` object that has been added to the base OpenAI `create` call interface:

-- `ip_template_params`: The parameters to use for template strings.
+- `templateParams`: The parameters to use for template strings.
 This is a dictionary of key-value pairs.
-- `ip_chat_id`: The id of a "chat session" - if the chat API is being used in a conversational context, then the same chat id can be provided so that the events are grouped together, in order.
+- `chatId`: The id of a "chat session" - if the chat API is being used in a conversational context, then the same chat id can be provided so that the events are grouped together, in order.
 If not provided, this will be left blank.
-- `ip_template_chat`: The chat _template_ to record for chat
+- `templateChat`: The chat _template_ to record for chat requests.
-  requests.
 This is a list of dictionaries with the following keys:
   - `role`: The role of the speaker.
 Either `"system"`, `"user"` or `"ai"`.
   - `content`: The content of the message.
 This can be a string or a template string with `{}` placeholders.
-- `ip_template_text`: The text template to record for non-chat completion requests.
-This is a string or a template string with `{}` placeholders,
+- `templateText`: The text template to record for non-chat completion requests.
+  This is a string or a template string with `{}` placeholders.
-- `ip_parent_event_id`: The UUID of the parent event.
+- `parentEventId`: The UUID of the parent event.
 All calls with the same parent id are grouped as a "Run Group".
-- `ip_feedback_key`: The optional key used to send feedback on the prompt, for use with `sendFeedback()` later.
+- `feedbackKey`: The optional key used to send feedback on the prompt, for use with `sendFeedback()` later.
 This is normally auto-generated, and the value is returned in the OpenAI response.